EG0rynych/Calculator/README.md

 ---

+## What’s New — Version 1.5

+- ✅ Added precise `Tab` navigation — you can now move **top to bottom** just like a real calculator.
+- ➕ The selected **operator is now shown above the input**, so you can clearly see which operation is active.
+- ⌨️ **Keyboard input support** — you can now operate the calculator entirely with your keyboard.

+---

 ## Feedback

-If you have any suggestions or comments, please contact me by email or Telegram: [@EgorGorynych](https://t.me/EgorGorynych).
+If you have any suggestions or comments, please contact me by email or Telegram: @EgorGorynych.

 ---